survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 * Given webpack configuration is JavaScript code underneath, there are many ways to manage it.
 * You should choose a method to compose configuration that makes the most sense to you. [webpack-merge](https://www.npmjs.com/package/webpack-merge) was developed to provide a light approach for composition, but you can find many other options in the wild.
 * Webpack's `--env` parameter allows you to control configuration target through terminal.
 You receive the passed `env` through a function interface.
 * Composition can enable configuration sharing.
 Instead of having to maintain a custom configuration per repository, you can share it across repositories this way.
-Using npm packages enables this.
+Using npm packages allows this.
 Developing configuration is close to developing any other code.
 This time, however, you codify your practices as packages.

 The next parts of this book cover different techniques, and *webpack.parts.js* sees a lot of action as a result.
-The changes to *webpack.config.js* fortunately remain minimal.
+The changes to *webpack.config.js*, fortunately, remain minimal.